PeterJessup/IT-Profile/README.md

 # IT Profile
- Assignment 1 - into to IT
+ Assignment 1 - intro to IT